ironfox-oss/IronFox/docs/Features.md

 - Hides the `Passwords` drop-down menu item if the browser's password manager is disabled
 - Hides the `Sync and save data` drop-down menu item if Firefox Sync isn't signed in
 - Prevents Firefox from adding random recently visited sites to shortcuts/pins on the homepage
-- Prevents Firefox from hardcoding and resetting [various preferences](https://gitlab.com/ironfox-oss/IronFox/-/blob/6eb1f610d036636908e1a2f0508847671994b345/scripts/prebuild.sh#L362) on start, to allow users to configure them from the `about:config` if desired
+- Prevents Firefox from hardcoding and resetting [various preferences](https://gitlab.com/ironfox-oss/IronFox/-/blob/f9a0a07793125d4e989414113a60e9a8379dcd81/scripts/prebuild.sh#L952) on start, to allow users to configure them *(from [`about:config`](about:config))* if desired
 - Removes privacy-invasive search engines *(Baidu, Bing, Cốc Cốc, Ecosia, Google, Qwant, Reddit, Seznam, Yahoo, YouTube)*, and adds various privacy-respecting search engines *([DuckDuckGo (HTML)](https://html.duckduckgo.com/html/), [DuckDuckGo (Lite)](https://lite.duckduckgo.com/lite/), [DuckDuckGo (No AI)](https://noai.duckduckgo.com/), [Marginalia](https://marginalia-search.com/),[Mojeek](https://www.mojeek.com/), [Startpage](https://www.startpage.com/), and [Startpage (EU)](https://eu.startpage.com/))* by default, as well as the option to use no search engine at all
 - Removes the search widget onboarding page
 - Removes the unnecessary/unwanted `Customize homepage` button from the homepage